Here are some tips on how to take stock and make a plan to help you stay in control of your finances.

 Remember to include the following in your outgoings:

 Once you’ve set your budget, make sure you track your spending carefully.
 If you’re an HSBC customer, you can use the Balance After Bills feature in our mobile banking app.
+Device restrictions apply.

-It shows you how much you could have left for the month ahead, once regular standing orders and Direct Debits are taken into account.
+It shows you how much you could have left for the month ahead – once regular standing orders and Direct Debits are taken into account.
 This is only an indication of what you could have left.
 You should always try to make sure you have enough funds to pay your bills.

 Much of your spending will probably fall into the category of essential living costs, but there may also be areas where you can cut back.
 One way to find out is to split your spending into 'needs' and 'wants'.

-In other words, things like your rent or mortgage and utilities bills would be ‘needs’, whereas eating out and weekends away would be ‘wants’.
+Things like your rent or mortgage and utilities bills would be ‘needs’, whereas eating out and weekends away would be ‘wants’.

 That’s not to say you can’t have any little luxuries, but this is where you could potentially trim your monthly spending.